 to the soil in our garden bed.

-Step 4 – Add compost or organic gardening soil and mix into a flower bed or containers
+4. Mix compost or organic gardening soil into the flower bed or container:

-Add a generous amount of homemade compost and/or organic gardening soil to your flower bed (or container) and use your garden rake
+to your flower bed (or container), and use a garden rake

-Make room and allow your children to help.
-They just might push you out of the way.
-Make it look fun and they are sure to take away your tools screeching, “I want to do it” like our daughter did–lol!
+- Make room and allow your children to help.
+They might push you out of the way.
+Make it look fun, and they will take away your tools screeching, “I want to do it,” like my daughter did—lol!

-Speaking of tools.
-Tools are magical objects for children.
-If you want your children to help out more around the house and garden give them their own tools.
+- Tools are magical objects for children.
+If you want your children to help out more around the house and garden, give them the tools they need, and you will have a helper for life.

-Step 5 – Break up large dirt clods by hand before planting flowers
+5. Break up large dirt clods before planting flowers:

-Give this job to the kids.
-Playing in the dirt is a great sensory activity for the developing child.
-Children love to break up large dirt clods in a flower bed with their hands before planting.
+- Give this job to the kids.
+Playing in the dirt is a great sensory activity for developing children.
+Most children love to break up the large clumps of dirt in a flower bed with their hands before planting.

-Step 6 – Place the flower in the ground to plant it
+6. Place each flower in the ground to plant it:

 Best way to plant flowers in the ground: